Marble vs. Granite Kitchen Countertop

 So, that is the story on marble kitchen countertops...

-I encourage people to put the marble in their bathroom instead.
+I encourage people to put the marble in their bathroom instead of the kitchen.

-Why... because a granite countertop is sooo much easier to use, clean and maintain than a marble kitchen countertop.
+cleaning of a granite countertop is sooo much easier than a marble kitchen countertop.

-Most granite countertops can be well-protected from staining with the easy application of a sealer like those
+- Most granite countertops can be well-protected from staining with the easy application of a sealer like these recommended marble & granite sealers, however.....

-many granites don't need sealing at all since they are naturally non-absorbent.
+- Many granite countertop colors don't need sealing at all, since they are naturally dense and non-absorbent.

-Granite does not scratch since it is much harder than marble.
+- Granite does not scratch.
+It is much harder than marble.
 Marble kitchen countertops will get scratched.

-A granite countertop is just much more durable and easier to clean and maintain than a marble countertop and that's what you want in a kitchen.
+A granite countertop is simply more durable and less hassle to clean and maintain than a marble countertop and that's what you want in a kitchen.

 However, in certain areas of the home, like the kitchen countertop, function is much more important.